TIGRLab/TIGRSlurm-Docs/README.md

 #SBATCH --time=00:20:00
 ```

 Intuitively, this seems like a fairly large job, and it is.
-Performing a little arithmetic, one might *expect* to get access to 16 of the lab's 32 machines, since we asked for 8 cores per job, and lab machines generally donate approximately half of their resources, and at least 16 of the lab's machines have 16 or more CPU cores.
+One might *expect* to get access to 16 of the lab's 32 machines, since we asked for 8 cores per job, and lab machines generally donate approximately half of their resources, and 16 of the lab's machines have 16 or more CPU cores.

 In reality, though, you would only get 8 machines, because via the `mem-per-cpu` directive, you're also asking for machines willing to donate *at least* 32GB of RAM, and not all 16 core machines have that much memory.